-Step one.
-Start by rolling out your chosen colors on wax paper or a silicone mat, trying to get them roughly the same thickness. you can place two quarters on the matt and use them as guides.
+- Step one.
+Start by rolling out your chosen colors on wax paper or a silicone mat, trying to get you clay roughly the same thickness. you can place two quarters on the matt and use them as guides.
 Once your clay is rolled out as thin as a quarter, move on to step two.

-The U shapes were made by hand, instead.
+Tip!
+The U shapes were made by hand, instead of with cutters.
 To make them you should roll out clay into a cylinder, bend it into a U shape, then flatten it.
 These are my favorite shapes of the bunch because they aren’t perfect – feels very organic

-Step three.
-Using an unfolded paper clip, poke a hole to thread the connector string.
+- Step three.
+Using an unfolded paper clip, poke a hole so you can thread the connector string.

-Tip – You’ll want to make sure your holes are big enough to thread, so I widened the hole by working the paper clip in a circular motion to expand it.
+Tip!
+You’ll want to make sure your holes are big enough to thread, so I widened the hole by working the paper clip in a slight circular motion to expand it.

 Here they are!
 I’m pretty much in love with how they turned out.